Share taxi: Ghana

 In Ghana and neighboring countries, share taxis are called tro tro.
 They are privately owned minibus that travel fixed routes and leave when filled to capacity.
 While there are tro tro stations, these shared taxis can also be boarded anywhere along the route.

 Operated by a driver and a bus conductor, who collects money, shouts out the destination, and is called a "mate", many are decorated with slogans and sayings, often religious, and few operate on Sundays.
 A 2010 report by The World Bank found that Tro tro are used by 70% of Ghanaian commuters.
-This popularity may be because in cities such as Accra had only basic public transportation save for these small minibuses.
+This popularity may be because in cities such as Accra there is only basic public transportation save for these small minibuses.
 An informal means of transportation, in Ghana they are licensed by the government, but the industry is self-regulated.
 In Accra, syndicates include GPRTU and PROTOA.

 Aayalolo, a bus rapid transit system opened in November 2016; however, most people continued to use trotros as of 2019.

 The term "tro tro" is believed to derive from the Ga word tro, "threepence", because the conductors usually asked for "three three pence", which was the standard bus fare in the 1940s, when Ghana still used the British West African pound and later the Ghanaian pound.
 Alternatively, its origin is not "three times three pence" but rather "threepence [thruhpnce, tro] each": doubling a coin's name in the vernacular means "that coin for each person (or item)".
 Three pence was the price per passenger in the early 1960s, when pounds/shillings/pence were still in use, including threepence coins, before decimalization of the currency into cedi and pesewa in 1965.